WOLF retro DESIGN Comparison. 15th February 2021

 Above- catalog images of rare cases for the W- series workstations.

-Above- this Japanese catalog above is the only evidence of cases for the VL1.
-The cases were listed as the VL1F & VL1H, but no images or photos have been seen in all of our research.
+Above- For many years this Japanese catalog above was the only evidence of cases for the VL1.
+The cases were listed as the VL1F & VL1H, but no images or photos have been shown in Yamaha trade literature.
+The illusive case does however exist as we were able to sight one in person.

 Around 1995 Yamaha added in their traditional three tuning forks in a circle symbol.
 This was placed in front of the Yamaha name.
 We believe the first synthesizer to have this new Logo on their cases was the QS300.
 1995 also saw Yamaha’s very first grey coloured case which was for the B900 EOS.
 That was the only deviation from using black.